cedonulfi/articliq/README.md

-# Articliq
+# ArticliQ

-Articliq is a PHP tool designed to automate the process of creating and publishing AI-generated articles and images on WordPress.
+ArticliQ is a PHP tool designed to automate the process of creating and publishing AI-generated articles and images on WordPress.
 It uses external APIs to generate unique content and images, then posts them directly to a WordPress blog located in the same directory.

 ## Features